 If an employer decides not to hire you because of your report, they must give you a pre-adverse action disclosure that includes a copy of the report and a copy of your rights.

 They must then give you notice that they have decided not to hire you and let you know the name and address of the Consumer Reporting Agency and information on your right to dispute the report.

-A person also has the rights to all records in his or her name and can disclose their file at any time.
-He or she can ask for a credit score, dispute inaccuracies or confusion, or seek damage from companies that violate his or her rights.
+Furthermore, a person has the rights to all records in his or her name and can ask the credit reporting agency to disclose his or her file.
+He or she can ask for a credit score, dispute inaccuracies or confusion, or seek damages from companies that violate his or her rights.